ezezz7/ezezz7/README.md

 <h1>❄️ José Vítor</h1>
 <p>Full-Stack Developer, currently studying Internet Systems at the Federal Institute of Maranhão (IFMA).
-I have broad interest, familiarity and identification with the programing area, which I have always been close to.
+I have broad interest, familiarity and identification with the programming area, which I have always been close to.
 I have been attending university since 2023, participating in the organization and development of extension projects, working as a team, and always seeking to improve my learning and knowledge in general.</p>

 - 💻 Currently working on **Developer's Community**